hrishim/llvl_prog1_book/src/disassembly.md

 -c if_else_example.c -o if_else_example.o
 ```

 The **-O0** option in the above command tells compiler not to optimize the code.
 The compiler optimization tries to improve the generated assembly code by making it consume fewer resources (compile time, memory space etc) so that it will result in faster-running machine code.
 We disable optimization here to make it easier to relate the C statements with the disassembly.
-Compiler supports different levels for optimization from **-O0** to **-O3**. **-O0** completly disables optimization and **-O3** performs maximum amount of optimization.
+Compiler supports different levels for optimization from **-O0** to **-O3**. **-O0** completely disables optimization and **-O3** performs maximum amount of optimization.

 The linker command to produce final executable for this example is:
 ```